|Mary Craig Ministries|

 Washington was a 3rd degree Master Mason with a nominal "Christian" worldview.

 The U.S. Civil War

 The American Civil War: "The American Civil War (1861–1865), also known as the War Between the States as well as several other names, was a civil war in the United States of America.
 Eleven Southern slave states declared their secession from the United States and formed the Confederate States of America, also known as "the Confederacy".
 Led by Jefferson Davis, they fought against the United States (the Union), which was supported by all the free states and the five border slave states."
-Both sides generally believed that God was on their side.
+It ultimately became a war pressed by Lincoln and the Union to end slavery.
+Both sides generally believed that God was on their side

 Some quotes from Abraham Lincoln...